Wednesday at a glance

 Conclusion of Session

-Session 4: Materials Discovery and Development in the Center for Emergent Materials
+Session 4: Materials Discovery and Development in the Center for Emergent Materials (E004 Scott Lab)

-9:05-9:35 a.m.
+9:05-9:35 A.m.

-Jyoti Katoch, Associate Professor of Physics at Carnegie Mellon University
+Jyoti Katoch, Carnegie Mellon University

 Van der Waals (vdW) heterostructures offer an unprecedented platform for engineering the physical properties of two-dimensional (2D) materials through control of twist angle, strain, and environmental interactions.
 The advent of state-of-the-art angle-resolved photoemission spectroscopy with nanoscale spatial resolution (nanoARPES), combined with its ability to probe fully functional devices, has opened new avenues for directly visualizing exotic electronic phenomena in these systems.
 In this talk, I will present our work leveraging cutting-edge in-operando nanoARPES to directly map the electronic properties of vdW heterostructures and their functional devices.
 I will highlight experiments that demonstrate on-demand tuning of the electronic structure by varying the substrate, twist angle, alkali metal doping, and applying an electric field.
 First, I will discuss the formation of quasiparticle-like trions and polarons arising from strong many-body interactions in transition metal dichalcogenide (TMD)-based heterostructures.
 Next, I will present our recent findings on the electronic structure of bilayer graphene on two distinct insulating substrates—hBN and RuCl₃—revealing intriguing new features.
 Time permitting, I will show our work on the thickness dependent electronic band structure of topological semimetals and their devices.